mariom3/mariom3.github.io/_posts/2025-11-05-rust-binary-analysis1.markdown

 ---

 # Background
 It takes a rare breed of human to be thrilled to reverse engineer a complex Rust program.
-Unfortunately... or forutnately?
+Unfortunately... or fortunately?
 I am not one of them.
 My first encounter with a Rust binary was unintentional and exciting at first; a Russian APT malware sample.
 What kind of malware RE wouldn't be intrigued by that?

 <!-- Needless to say my excitement took a hit when the IDA decompiler spit this out: -->
 It didn't take long after loading the program into IDA for me to realize it was going to be more of a headache than I had anticipated...